tduyng/tduyng.github.io/content/blog/2025-12-02-neovim-git-tools/index.md

 img = "/img/dashboard.webp"
 +++

-This is part 8 of my Neovim series.
 Today we setup git tools.
 See git changes in your editor.

 Git integration shows you what changed.
 Which lines you added.
 Which you deleted.
 Who wrote this line.
 When it was changed.
 All without leaving Neovim.